Sam Gopal: Second line-up and Escalator

 In the same year as the previous break-up, Gopal formed a new line-up under his name, which included vocalist-guitarist Ian Fraser Kilmister (better known as Lemmy, who had just finished working as a roadie on a tour featuring Jimi Hendrix and Pink Floyd), Roger D'Elia and Phil Duke.
 Under this new line-up, the band were managed by Robert Stigwood, also the manager of Cream.
 Their album Escalator was recorded in late 1968 and released in January 1969, on Stable Records.
 According to Lemmy, the majority of the album was composed by him over the course of one night.
 Subsequently, the band also released the single "Horse", with a B-side cover of "Back Door Man" by Willie Dixon.

 Formerly of the Rockin' Vickers, Lemmy went on to be the bassist of Hawkwind and, in 1975, the founder, singer and bassist of Motörhead.
-Roger D'Elia (who was grandson of the actress Mary Clare) later performed in a mid-1970s band called Glider, which included Twink (ex-The Fairies), Andy Colquhoun and Chas McKay.
+Roger D'Elia (who was grandson of the actress Mary Clare) later performed in a mid-1970s band called Glider, which included Twink (ex-Fairies), Andy Colquhoun and Chas McKay.

 Additional line-up changes and albums

 A further line-up of the band (under the name Cosmosis) featured Alan Mark (vocals), Mox Gowland (harmonica & flutes), Mickey Waller (also known as Mickey Finn; guitar) and Freddie Gandy (ex-The Fairies; bass), with management from Led Zeppelin manager Peter Grant; however, this lineup did not release any records before breaking up in 1971, partially due to Gopal himself being incapacitated for several years by a car accident.

 Sam Gopal then recorded multiple further albums with professional musicians in the band's lineup (including Building B, Largo, Soap Opera (with Andy Clark), and Not for Sale); however, they remain unreleased.
-Gopal himself was also involved with additional side-projects, such as a trio with Didier Malherbe (saxophone) and Patrice Lemoine (piano), a band named Sangit (who recorded a live album at the Berlin Philharmonie Kammermusiksaal and a soundtrack the Channel 4 documentary series The Great Moghuls), and Brain Tonic (who recorded the album Blind Man's Movie).
+Gopal himself was also involved with additional side projects, such as a trio with Didier Malherbe (saxophone) and Patrice Lemoine (piano), a band named Sangit (who recorded a live album at the Berlin Philharmonie Kammermusiksaal and a soundtrack for the Channel 4 documentary series The Great Moghuls), and Brain Tonic (who recorded the album Blind Man's Movie).

 In 1999, Sam Gopal self-published another album, Father Mucker (GPS CD 001, Munchen, Germany).
 Songs from that album were recorded in 1990 (many with Andy Clark) but not mixed and overdubbed until 1999, in which year he also recorded one additional song for the album.